-Andersonville National Historic Site is proud to offer an award-winning educational opportunity in 2015.
-The Historical Interpreter Apprentice Program (HIAP) is a great chance for high school students interested in history, teaching, public speaking, theater and community service to learn new skills and get strong work experience at a federal institution.
+Andersonville National Historic Site is proud to offer an award-winning educational opportunity in 2018.
+The Historical Interpreter Apprentice Program (HIAP) is a great chance for college and graduate school students interested in history, teaching, public speaking, theater and community service to learn new skills and get strong work experience at a federal institution.

 Who is an historical interpreter?

 An historical interpreter is a person who presents history to wide audiences, in a variety of formats.
 This can include professions like teachers, park rangers, museum guides, tour guides and actors.
 Historical interpreters might participate in such things as writing museum exhibits, leading tours, showing historical games or chores, creating brochures or performing as historical figures.
 They are, at heart, storytellers who can use their written words, their voices and their bodies to tell amazing stories that happen to be true.
 Even at a site about the Civil War, both young men AND women are needed to successfully tell our story.

 Our sessions will traditionally end at 4:00 pm, but on specific Saturdays we may participate in up to two fieldtrips which will take us off site for the majority of the day.
 These trips will require some flexibility, but their benefits are extensive.

 Mandatory attendance for our Living History event on March 10th-11th is expected.
 The park's living history event is the culmination of all your hard work and training and will give you the opportunity to shine in front of a live audience.

 Apprentices will be expected to read short articles or view websites as homework between Saturday sessions.
 These are not meant to be burdens or busy work but will better prepare apprentices to talk about historical interpretation together.
 Each week apprentices will receive their homework for the next week and other handouts during the day.